ale-giustina/E-ink-buddy/README.md

-# E-Ink info Display
+# E-Ink buddy
-A simple e-ink display project that shows time, date, weather, and other useful information.
+A simple e-ink display that shows time, date, weather, and other useful information.
 ## Features
 - Time and Date display
 - 5 minute update option with led minute indicator or 1 minute update with second indicator